CITRAS: Covariate-Informed Transformer for Time Series Forecasting: CITRAS

-\paragraph{Cross-Time Attention} In the cross-time attention module, we apply multi-head attention with causal masking to all variables to capture their intra-variate cross-time dependency.
-Following TimerXL~\cite{liu2025timerxl}, we adopt Rotary Position Embedding (RoPE) \cite{jianlin2024roformer} to capture temporal order.
-Taking target variables $c$ as an example, and dropping layer index for brevity, this can be formalized as:
+In the cross-time attention module, we apply multi-head attention with causal masking to all variables to capture their intra-variate cross-time dependencies.
+Following Timer-XL~\cite{liu2025timerxl}, we adopt Rotary Position Embedding (RoPE) \cite{jianlin2024roformer} to capture temporal order.
+Taking a target variable $c$ as an example, and dropping the layer index for brevity, this can be formalized as:

-where $\operatorname{LN}$ denotes layer normalization \cite{ba2016layernormalization}, $\operatorname{MHA}\left(\mathbf{Q},\mathbf{K},\mathbf{V}\right)$ denotes the multi-head attention layer where $\mathbf{Q}$, $\mathbf{K}$, and $\mathbf{V}$ serve as queries, keys and values, and $\operatorname{FFN}$ denotes a feed-forward network.
+where $\operatorname{LN}$ denotes layer normalization \cite{ba2016layernormalization}, $\operatorname{MHA}\left(\mathbf{Q},\mathbf{K},\mathbf{V}\right)$ denotes the multi-head attention layer where $\mathbf{Q}$, $\mathbf{K}$, and $\mathbf{V}$ serve as queries, keys, and values, and $\operatorname{FFN}$ denotes a feed-forward network.

-Again, token embeddings of observed covariates $\mathbf{H}_:^{obs,c}$ and those of known covariates $\mathbf{H}_:^{knw,c}$ are similarly processed with the shared parameters.
+Again, token embeddings of observed covariates $\mathbf{H}_{:}^{obs,c}$ and those of known covariates $\mathbf{H}_{:}^{knw,c}$ are similarly processed with the shared parameters.